sksaddam007/sellcord_django/README.md

 - Returns
   * Seller can raise/create a dispute per return
 - Disputes
-  * Seller can see the disputes
+  * Seller can see the disputes edit and delete